 Such behavioural patterns have an effect for their entire lives.
 It is better to, for instance, praise the child, go swimming together or read a story to them.
 If your child is very overweight, you should speak to a paediatrician in any case: he or she will discuss and help you put together an eating plan for your child and advise you well.

 Are you unsure whether your child’s weight is within the right limits?
 Take a look at our “Children’s BMI calculator”.

 Exercise is fun

-Kids need a lot of exercise, particularly if they tend towards being overweight.
+Kids need a lot of exercises, particularly if they tend towards being overweight.
 Check when you have opportunities to fit this into your daily routine.
 Send your child to school on foot or on a bicycle instead of taking them there by car or putting them on the bus.
 Use the stairs rather than the lift.
 Urge your child to walk – three year olds, for example, no longer have to be in a buggy for walks.
 Do something active with your family at the weekend: swimming, walking and climbing are fun for everyone.